mna/agora/doc/wiki/getting-started.md

 The `changeCase` function takes a single word as argument, and checks if it is greater to or equal to "a".
 This is a simple way to check if it starts with a lowercase letter.
 If this is the case, it returns the word converted to uppercase.
 Otherwise it returns the word converted to lowercase.

 Then there is a loop over all received arguments (obtained via the `args` reserved identifier).
 Each blank-separated word is sent to `changeCase` for conversion, and printed on the screen, one per line.
-The result of `agora run` also displays `= <nil> (runtime.null)`, because each function has an explicit `return nil` statement added if it doesn't end with a `return`.
+The result of `agora run` also displays `= nil (runtime.null)`, because each function has an explicit `return nil` statement added if it doesn't end with a `return`.

+The `for i := range l` simply loops over integers from 0 up to but not including `l`.
+This is an example of the flexible nature of the `range` keyword in agora, in this case it is equivalent to `for i := 0; i < l, i++`.

 That's it!
-In future versions, a `for range` construct will likely be available, and possibly a functional-style `map`, but for v0.1, that's the way to do it.
 Note that the `changeCase` function could also be written using the ternary `?:` operator.
 This is left as an exercise for the reader.

 ## More resources